 On Monday night (June 13), during Game 5 of the 2022 NBA Finals, the Golden State Warriors beat the Boston Celtics 104 to 94.
 But it appears many people’s attention was focused not on the players but on the spectators — specifically, a 10-year old Black girl.
 Blue Ivy Carter, the daughter of singer Beyoncé and rapper Jay-Z, sat courtside with her father, and her appearance at this game made the Internet go wild.
 Blue Ivy was sporting an all-black ensemble with her natural hair in voluminous, bouncy curls that framed her face.
-In a now viral clip posted by the NBA’s instagram account, Jay-Z and his daughter are seen on the Jumbotron as he wraps his arm around her before she says, “Dad, my hair!”
+In a now viral clip posted by the NBA’s instagram account, Jay-Z and his daughter are seen on the Jumbotron and he wraps his arm around her, before she says, “Dad, my hair!”

 Fans took to social media to comment on a multitude of things from the IG video: her funny response to her father hugging her, her uncanny resemblance to her mother, how much she has grown, and her hair.
 People flooded Twitter with comments on how gorgeous and long her hair is, how beautiful she has become, and how much it resembles her mother’s curls.
 Many expressed their happiness with how much her hair has changed.
 Blue Ivy’s hair is no stranger to Internet commentary; people have been commenting on her hair since she was a baby, though the response has usually never been positive.